TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 ## Version 26.04.22.38 (28 April, 2026)
 ### Changes
-* MDEntrySize has been added to 35=W messages.
+* MDEntrySize has been added to 35=W messages filled with default value.

 ## Version 26.04.17.20 (17 April, 2026)
 ### Changes